Obeeyyyy/CrownCore/docs/sounds.md

 ---
-description: The default sounds.yml for CrownStoreData and an explanation of its content.
+description: The default sounds.yml for CrownCore and an explanation of its content.
 icon: music
 title: Sounds
 ---